sara-nl/Open-Benchmarking/README.md

 #### Run this command

-**`reframe --config-file /path/to/configuration file  --checkpath /path/to/tests --recursive -r --performance-report --exec-policy async --system <name of your system> -t "<name of the tag if any> --partition <your logical partition>`**
+**`reframe --config-file /path/to/configuration/file  --checkpath /path/to/tests --recursive -r --performance-report --exec-policy async --system <name of your system> -t <name of the tag if any> --partition <your logical partition>`**

 ### Test systems